 The consumer movement for greater disclosure is accompanied by a recent swath of regulations globally requiring companies to put words into action.

-By 2018, eight of the G20 countries had passed legislation to minimise the impact of modern slavery on supply chains (see chart at end of article).
+By 2018, eight of the G20 countries had passed legislation to minimise the impact of modern slavery on supply chains.
 It all started with the Modern Slavery Act 2015, a ground-breaking law in the UK requiring companies with an annual turnover of more than £36 million (US$46.5 million) to publish an annual statement disclosing the steps they have taken to eliminate modern day slavery and trafficking from their supply chain.

 It was a first in Europe and second globally after the California Transparency in Supply Chain Act 2010.
 A year later, France passed its Duty of Vigilance Law – one of the broadest measures to date.
 Australia then moved swiftly last month to pass its version of this legislation, the Modern Slavery Act 2018, effective from 2019 and will apply to an estimated 3,000 entities in Australia.